U.N. climate fund approves first projects ahead of Paris summit

 The Green Climate Fund (GCF), which approved its first $168 million in aid, has $10.2 billion in pledges and is a key ingredient for a U.N. climate accord.
 The Paris summit runs from Nov.
 30 to Dec.
 11.

-The fund will be one of the main channels for donor countries to mobilise over $100 billion a year in aid for developing nations by 2020 from public and private sources.
+The fund will be one of the main channels for donor countries to mobilize over $100 billion a year in aid for developing nations by 2020 from public and private sources.

-"These approvals of the initial projects mark the final building block of operationalising the Green Climate Fund," Hela Cheikhrouhou, executive director of the Fund, told Reuters.
+"These approvals of the initial projects mark the final building block of operationalizing the Green Climate Fund," Hela Cheikhrouhou, executive director of the Fund, told Reuters.

 "Starting this next phase will send a very positive signal to the international community before Paris."